nevanscott/uxui0120/_archive/projects/meme.md

 assigned: 12
 due: 13
 topics:
-  - native
+  - Native App
-  - ui
+  - User Interface
-  - design-systems
+  - Design Systems
-  - motion
+  - Motion
-  - navigation
+  - Navigation
 ---

 Google is leveraging its powerful image search to enter the market for meme generation.
 Demonstrate how a standalone product might work following Material Design.